-Next Generation Sequencing in Forensic Science
+Next Generation Sequencing in Forensic Science A Primer

-The book opens with a history of human identity approaches including VNTR, RFLP, STR, and SNP DNA typing.
-It next discusses the history of sequencing for human DNA typing including: Sanger sequencing, SNaPshot, pyrosequencing, and principles of next generation sequencing.
-Readers are expected to have as basic understanding of molecular and cellular biology and DNA typing.
-Chapters present an overview of the forensically-focused AmpliSeq, ForenSeq, Precision ID, PowerSeq and QIAseq panels for human DNA typing using autosomal, Y and X chromosome STRs and SNPs run on the MiSeq FGx and Ion Torrent System.
-Using these, that authors outline the steps included in DNA extraction and DNA quantitation that are performed prior to preparing libraries with the NGS kits.
+Next Generation Sequencing in Forensic Science: A Primer addresses next generation sequencing (NGS) specific to its application to forensic science.
+The first part of the book offers a history of human identity approaches, including VNTR, RFLP, STR, and SNP DNA typing.
+It discusses the history of sequencing for human DNA typing, including Sanger sequencing, SNaPshot, pyrosequencing, and principles of next generation sequencing.
+The chapters present an overview of the forensically focused AmpliSeq, ForenSeq, Precision ID, PowerSeq, and QIAseq panels for human DNA typing using autosomal, Y and X chromosome STRs and SNPs using the MiSeq FGx and Ion Torrent System.
+The authors outline the steps included in DNA extraction and DNA quantitation that are performed prior to preparing libraries with the NGS kits.

 - Focuses on human identification using traditional and NGS DNA typing methods targeting short tandem repeats (STRs)

 - Applies the technology and its application to law enforcement investigations and identity and ancestry single nucleotide polymorphisms (SNPs) for investigational leads, mass disaster, and ancestry cases

 - Presents the underlying principles of NGS in a clear, easy-to-understand format for practitioners and students studying DNA in forensic programs